ozan-droid/documents/shopify-sync-odoo-scenarios.md

 | **Odoo** | Creates PO for specific vendor, uses vendor `View/Stock` location |

 > [!CAUTION]
-> If `location_id` is missing from the SYNC payload, Odoo defaults to Warehouse route — causing **incorrect stock deductions from WH/Stock** instead of triggering the vendor PO flow.
+> If `location_id` is missing or wrong, and product route policy is not strict dropship, Odoo can drift into the wrong operational path (for example warehouse flow), causing stock/fulfillment mismatches.

 ---